ietf-ivy-wg/network-inventory-topology/draft-ietf-ivy-network-inventory-topology.md

 When the link is formed by a single physical cable (e.g., one factory-terminated patch cord), both leaves may be populated.
 If the link is composed of several passive elements—such as jumpers, adapters, patch panels, or splice points—the cable-name leaf can be omitted, and the controller can derive the full path by traversing the TP → port-ref references and using the passive-inventory module.

+## Port-Breakout Capability

+High-density Ethernet ports (e.g., 400 Gb/s DR4) can be split into
+multiple independent lower-speed channels.
+The breakout channels represent the intrinsic capability of the port to be partitioned, regardless of whether the port is currently configured as a trunk or as a breakout port.

+A trunk port is associated with exactly one physical interface.
+A breakout port is a port that is decomposed into two or more physical interfaces; those interfaces may run at the same or different speeds and may consume the same or a different number of breakout channels.

+The container breakout-config is added under the termination-point augmentation.
+It lists the logical channels into which the single physical port can be divided.
+Only termination-points whose parent port is breakout-capable need to instantiate the container; otherwise the container is omitted, keeping the topology model minimal for the common non-breakout case.

+Breakout channel is an atomic resource element obtained by partitioning a breakout port.
+One physical interface may be associated with one or more breakout channels, but one breakout channel MUST NOT be associated with more than one physical interface.
+Appendix B provides example configurations.

+It is assumed that a port which supports breakout can be configured either as a trunk port or as a breakout port.
+Interface channelisation (e.g., VLAN sub-interfaces) is outside the scope of this document and is addressed by the Layer 2 network topology model {{?RFC8944}}.

 # Network Inventory Topology YANG Module {#sec-module}

 This module augments the Network Topology {{!RFC8345}}.